History of Respiratory Care Overview and Practice Questions

 Oxygen therapy

-6. What is the organization responsible for the respiratory credentialing examination?
+6. What organization is responsible for the respiratory credentialing examination?

-7. The iron lung is an example of what therapy that helps patients who cannot breathe?
+7. The iron lung is an example of what type of therapy?

 Mechanical ventilation

-8. What is the professional organization that accredits respiratory care schools and programs?
+8. What is the professional organization that accredits respiratory care programs?

 CoARC

-10. What is the method to test the way that height, age, obesity, and disease alter lung function?
+10. What methods can test the way that height, age, obesity, and disease alter lung function?

-11. What is another name for respiratory therapy that is a more formal term?
+11. What is another name for a respiratory therapist that is a more formal term?

 Respiratory care practitioner